PINOER/astro/examples/blog/src/content/blog/en/how-to-structure-prompts-co-star-framework.md

 ---

-## What is the CO-STAR Prompt Framework?
+## What is the CO-STAR Prompt Framework??

 The CO-STAR framework is a battle-tested formula that breaks down a prompt into 6 essential components: